Scarabol/rock-raiders-web/README.md

 - Wait for all raiders/vehicles/ores/crystals to leave building site, before spawning in
 - Raiders not spawned in Level 01 when restarted from Level 03
 - Toolstation not shown in level 03
-- Level24 cannot be loaded, because collapsing surface needs terrain, which is not yet initialized

 ### Nice to have